Fraudmarc/fraudmarc-ce/INSTALL-ADVANCED.md

 <img src="25Fraudmarc-CE-Logo-on-Light.png" alt="logo">

-# Installation Guide for Fraudmarc Community Edition :fire: :fire: :fire:
+# Installation Guide for Fraudmarc Community Edition

 Here are the steps to setup Fraudmarc CE to collect and process DMARC data for your domain(s).